 Argentina is the second largest economy in South America behind Brazil and these two countries are the only countries in the area to enter the G-20.
 Argentina is among the largest soy producers in the world, behind the United States of America and Brazil, with 48 million tons in the year 2011, and is the fourth largest petroleum producer behind Brazil, Venezuela and Colombia.

-Argentina is one of the largest meat exporting countries in the world, and in addition to it, its quality is renowned.
+Argentina is one of the largest meat-exporting countries in the world, and in addition, its quality is renowned.

 The Port of Zarate wants to become a multimodal and logistic hub servicing the Argentinian foreign trade, because of its excellent location in the center of the industrial area of the country and its good connection by road, rail and river, which is a strategic advantage.